Brain Injury Attorney Serving Missouri & Illinois

 - Spatial perception.

-Memory loss, irritability, depression, anxiety and the inability to concentrate are also commonly seen among those who have suffered a traumatic brain injury.
+Memory loss, irritability, depression, anxiety, and the inability to concentrate are also commonly seen among those who have suffered a traumatic brain injury.
 Among those with a severe traumatic brain injury, all these symptoms will be multiplied exponentially.

 Aftermath of a Severe Traumatic Brain Injury

-Severe brain injuries can cause seizures, paralysis, coma and death.
-The consequences of a serious brain injury are life altering.
+Severe brain injuries can cause seizures, paralysis, coma, and death.
+The consequences of a serious brain injury are life-altering.
 The person with the TBI may be unable to function, perform their normal daily tasks or work, and, in many cases, will require round-the-clock care or special services.

 Financial Fallout of a Severe Traumatic Brain Injury

-There may be a loss of earnings during rehabilitation, or a complete loss of future earning capacity.
+There may be a loss of earnings during rehabilitation or a complete loss of future earning capacity.
 The high cost of TBI’s may make families wonder how they will cope with the medical bills and lost earnings.
 If you or someone close to you has suffered a TBI because of an auto accident, contact a knowledgeable personal injury attorney immediately.
 You need an advocate in your corner who has experience with traumatic brain injuries and will work hard to get you the settlement you need and deserve.

 Finding the Solution for You and Your Loved Ones

 Contacting an experienced St. Louis, Missouri concussion attorney is crucial following a traumatic brain injury.
 When a severe traumatic brain injury occurs—and that injury is directly tied to the negligence of another—the injured person deserves to be compensated for the resulting injuries.
-The attorneys at Finney Injury Law have a personal investment in each and every case, with a focus on finding effective legal, financial and health care solutions for the brain-injured person as well as his or her family members.
-We assess each traumatic brain injury case on an individual basis, offering real options which will allow you to receive full and fair financial compensation for your severe traumatic brain injury.
+The attorneys at Finney Injury Law have a personal investment in each and every case, with a focus on finding effective legal, financial, and health care solutions for the brain-injured person as well as his or her family members.
+We assess each traumatic brain injury case on an individual basis, offering real options that will allow you to receive full and fair financial compensation for your severe traumatic brain injury.
 Contact an experienced brain injury attorney from Finney Injury Law today.